What does OTC mean?

 - Check to see if the medicine causes problems in people who have certain health problems (for example, asthma or high blood pressure).

 - If you have questions, ask your family doctor or pharmacist.

-What do I need to know before I take and OTC medicine?
+What do I need to know before I take an OTC medicine?

-You should read the drug label on the box and note the following things about each OTC medicine you take:
+You should read the drug facts label on the package and note the following things about each OTC medicine you take: